-Unsystematic risk is the risk that is unique to a specific stock or industry.
-Unsystematic risk is also known as diversifiable risk, as it can be minimised through diversification of investments.
+Unsystematic risk is a type of risk that is unique to a specific stock or industry.
+It is also known as diversifiable risk, as it can be minimised through diversification of investments.

-There are 5 types of unsystematic risk: business risk (i.e. failed projects), financial risk (i.e. bad investments), operational risk (i.e. poor machinery), strategic risk (i.e. low innovation) and legal risk.
+There are 5 main types of unsystematic risk, which would include business risk, financial risk, operational risk, strategic risk and legal risk.

 Business risk involves any event that disrupts the ability of a company to do business effectively.
 There are two main types, internal and external.
 Internal business risk occurs when the management of a company fail to protect their business (i.e. they fail to pay suitable salaries, which leads to a strike from employees).
 Meanwhile, an external business risk occurs when something happens outside of the company which damages the business (i.e. flooding makes it impossible to use an office).

 Financial risk involves the mismanagement of the finances of the company, putting at risk the future of the company.
 For example, a company may take on too much debt that they can’t repay, which forces the company to close.

 Operational risk occurs when a company has not taken steps to protect the way that a business runs.
 For instance, it could be that the management team have not replaced a particular machine, which goes on to break within a shift, with no replacement in place.

 Strategic risk happens when the management team of a business have failed to effectively manage the strategy of the business, forcing it to operate in a sector that is declining.
 This is a problem as the company will not grow and will reduce in size instead.
 This usually happens to companies that have entered the decline phase of the business cycle.

 Finally, legal risk involves the introduction of a new law or regulation that threatens the future of a business.
 An example would be if people were forced to drive electric cars only, resulting in the instant demise of car companies that do not offer electric cars.